phillipsj/phillipsj/input/posts/an-easy-grafana-setup-using-azure-app-service-for-linux.md

 #### Terraform

-These scripts require Terraform verson 0.12.
-It uses the AzureRM, AzureAD, and Random providers.
+These scripts require Terraform version 0.12.
+It uses AzureRM, AzureAD, and Random providers.

-Once you have picked the environment and have gotten everything configured we can get started creating our scripts.
-If you need any assistance with installation or run into any issues reach out on GitHub, Twitter, or LinkedIn using the links to the right of this post.
+Once you have picked the environment and have gotten everything configured, we can get started creating our scripts.
+If you need any assistance with installation or run into any issues, reach out on GitHub, Twitter, or LinkedIn using the links to the right of this post.

 ## Initial Configuration

-We need to set some initial variables, I would urge you to change these to avoid naming conflicts in resources like the App Service.
+We need to set some initial variables.
+I would urge you to change these to avoid naming conflicts in resources like the App Service.

 #### Bash